lukasz-cpu/java-learning-materials/README.md

 ## Algorithms

 Algorithms are important part of programming.
-You don't need to could implement Djikstra algorithm - but you have to know that something like this exists and what it is.
+You don't need to could implement Dijkstra algorithm - but you have to know that something like this exists and what it is.

 - [Grokking Algorithms](https://www.manning.com/books/grokking-algorithms) - basic book of algorithms, perfect if you only want to know basics.
 Examples and implementations are written in Python - so it may be problem for you.
 - [T. Cormen - Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) - algorithms bible, most recomended algorithm book.
 One thing - half of a book is about discrete math, so math knowledge is rather required.
 This book describes data structures also, so it's really good knowledge source.